wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_event.rst

    <div style="margin-top: 40px;"></div>

-This service is based on two processing chains that exploit the AUTOWADE (AUTOmatic Water Areas Detector) algorithm, developed by CIMA.
+This service is based on two processing chains that exploit the AUTOWADE (AUTOmatic Water Areas Detector) algorithm, developed by CIMA Research Foundation.
 The first chain uses optical data to detect flooded areas based on a single Sentinel-2 (S2) image acquired after the flood event (autowade_s2) [1]_.
 The second chain uses Synthetic Aperture Radar (SAR) data, analysing a pair of Sentinel-1 (S1) images: one acquired before and one after the flood event (autowade_s1) [2]_.
 These images must share the same relative orbit and cover the same geographic area.